ankel/ankel.github.io/wealth-simulator/README.md

+# Wealth simulator

+This site run a Monte Carlo (1000 iterations) to simulate future networth based on provided user inputs.

+## Deploy

+Use `npm run deploy` to deploy to github page on the `gh-pages` branch.

+[!NOTE]
+The deployment is handled by `gh-pages` node module.
+Not sure how I feel about that...
+I should write my own stuff.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.